Last updated

 1. Import your data in your new CRM

-Transitioning to a new CRM can be seamless if you start by importing your existing data.
-Most CRMs allow you to export your data as a CSV file from your current system.
+Transitioning your 20-50 person team to a new CRM can be seamless if you start by importing your existing data systematically.
+Most CRMs allow you to export your team's collective data as CSV files from current systems, ensuring no client information is lost during the transition.

 2. Create your first pipeline

-Once your data is imported, the next step is to set up your first pipeline.
-For brokers, this might involve stages such as Lead Generation, Initial Contact, Property Showing, Offer Negotiation, and Closing.
-Tailor these stages to reflect your brokerage's workflow, ensuring that each status captures the progress of your deals accurately.
+Once your data is imported, set up your first team pipeline.
+For your 20-50 person brokerage, this might involve stages such as Lead Generation, Initial Contact, Property Showing, Offer Negotiation, and Closing.
+Tailor these stages to reflect your team's collaborative workflow, ensuring each status captures deal progress and enables effective handoffs between team members.

 3. Onboard your team

-Effective implementation of a CRM requires that your entire team is on board and comfortable using the new system.
-Conduct training sessions to familiarize them with the CRM's features and best practices.
-Encourage team members to ask questions and provide feedback to ensure a smooth transition and maximize the CRM's benefits for your brokerage firm.
+Effective implementation of a CRM across your 20-50 person team requires systematic onboarding that ensures every team member is comfortable using the new system.
+Conduct training sessions in small groups to familiarize brokers with the CRM's features and establish best practices for team collaboration.
+Encourage questions and feedback to ensure smooth adoption and maximize the CRM's benefits across your entire brokerage firm.

 The 5 best CRMs for brokers